 Add a new column in the Data Pipeline to calculate the moving average.

 Click +Add Transformation below your Dataset query and select Add Column from the options.
 Select Moving average for the Formula Type and Count of distinct Users User Id for the Input Column.
 Enter 7 for the Trailing Rows; this ensure you only calculate the moving average for the last seven days.
 Click Apply & Close when you’re done.

 Note: If you don’t have rows for every day and want to make sure you calculate null values for the last week, add a Zero Fill Data Pipeline step before the Add Column step.

-The moving average is simply the sum of the last 7 values divided by 7.
+The moving average is simply the sum of the last seven values divided by 7.
 Therefore, we can get our rolling sum by multiplying the moving average by seven.

-Add a new column to do exactly that.
-Simply select Custom formula from the Formula Type dropdown and enter the following into the Formula field, replacing Moving average with your custom column from step 2.
+Use another Add Column step to do exactly that.
+Simply select Custom formula for the Formula Type and use the following formula, replacing

-Add a Hide Columns step in the Pipeline to hide your Moving average column.
+Since it’s no longer necessary, add a Hide Columns step to hide the Moving average column.
 Click Apply & Close.